Which Brand Made The First Alarm Wristwatch?

-The automatic alarm watch’s face consists of a lustrous silvered gold dial.
-The same is adorned by an ocean-wave guilloché inner dial, a traditional brushed finish hour track, and rose gold center and indicator hands.
+This automatic alarm watch’s face consists of a lustrous silvered gold dial.
+The same is adorned by an ocean-wave guilloché inner dial, a traditional brushed finish hour track, and rose gold center and subdial hands.

 As with every timepiece that Breguet makes, this Marine Alarme exudes pure class.
-The alarm complication is also perfectly integrated, and even enhanced with an on/off indicator and alarm power reserve.
+The alarm complication is perfectly integrated and further enhanced with an on/off indicator and alarm power reserve.

-Topping off the list of complications are also dual time/GMT registers and a date at 6 o’clock.
-All of which are presented within an intricately crafted 18K rose gold case.
+Topping off the list of complications on this Breguet alarm watch also dual time/GMT registers and a date at 6 o’clock, all of which are presented within an intricately crafted 18K rose gold case.
 If there’s such a thing as an ideal travel watch not lacking in luster, this Marine Alarme Musicale may just be it.

 4. Glashütte Original Senator Diary Ref.
 100-13-02-02-01